linagonzaleza416/ePortfolio/README.md

 ## Communicate effectively in a professional context.
 ## Define and demonstrate conflict management and resolution strategies.

-In this task, as highlighted in "Work effectively as part of a team", we had the responsibility to talk about the possible problems that could arise in our project, one of these problems was precisely "Poor workteam" in which the importance of good communication in the work group is highlighted.
+In this task, as highlighted in "Work effectively as part of a team", we had the responsibility to talk about the possible problems that could arise in our project, one of these problems was precisely "Poor Teamwork" in which the importance of good communication in the work group is highlighted.

 [Poor Teamwork](evidence5.mp4)